 Uncomplimentary as it is, this is at least, in a distorted way, evidence for the impact Jesus’ miracles and teaching made.
 The conclusion that it is entirely dependent on Christian claims, and that “Jews in the second century adopted uncritically the Christian assumption that he had really lived” is surely only dictated by a dogmatic skepticism.
 Such polemic, often using “facts” quite distinct from what Christians believed, is hardly likely to have arisen within less than century around a non-existent figure.

-The ancient rabbinical references to Jesus coupled with the multiple secular extra-Biblical references to Christ ably establish him as a historical figure in time.
-HE is clearly not some mythological figure with no basis in fact but a real person who walked the earth, taught his disciples, established a New Covenant and shook the world at its foundations.
+The ancient rabbinical references to Jesus, coupled with the multiple secular extra-Biblical references to Christ, ably establish him as a historical figure in time.
+HE is clearly not some mythological figure with no basis but a real person who walked the earth, taught his disciples, established a New Covenant and shook the world’s foundations.

-No credence can be given to skeptics who doubt Christ even existed, let alone in the facts surrounding the Resurrection.
+No credence can be given to skeptics who doubt Christ existed, let alone the facts surrounding the Resurrection.
 The outline of the New Testament can be clearly established through these extra-Biblical sources.